heseltime/heseltime.github.io/pages/wolfram.md

 ## Cloud Project

-This is the [product](https://www.wolframcloud.com/) I work on now:
+This is the frontend for the [product](https://www.wolframcloud.com/) I work on:

 ![Wolfram Cloud](image-1.png)